 In the initial pilot study, the scholarships were offered to students at Lady Shree Ram College in New Delhi.
 The results were astonishing.

 Mr Rishi Das explained: “We had four-hundred students sign up for this course, which astonished the staff at the College.
 This is not a subject that has ever been taught in Indian colleges, and they did not expect a big response.
-Our research had told us that the younger generation do have an interest in issues of identity, heritage, culture, and spiritually, but it was great to see theory put to the test – and the positive result”.
+Our research had told us that the younger generation does have an interest in issues of identity, heritage, culture, and spiritually, but it was great to see theory put to the test – and the positive result”.

 An addition to the online experience, OCHS added an extra educational dimension by sending one of their best tutors, Anuradha Dooney who taught the students and help bring the materials alive.